SnaKyEyeS/LMECA2170/README.md

   * [ ] Benchmark this
   * [ ] Test othe flags and benchmark them
 * [ ] Add a realtime ploting execution time / data-size
+  * [ ] Should be able to plot with different color different option and choose which one to plot.
+(Data should be the same).
 * [ ] Add tool to save anim to gif/save pictures
 * [ ] Should be able to go back in time during animation
 * [ ] Should be able to add point (and auto update)